Make your own plant fertilizer.

 Many people who garden do not like to use commercial products to fertilize their plants.
 They prefer natural ingredients.
 Green is in when it comes to gardening.
 For those of you…you are in luck.
 Here are 5 versions of a home made plant fertilizer.

-There is an easy to fertilize your plants without store bought chemicals!
+There is an easy to fertilize your plants using products found in the home!
 There are several ways to do this.
 Some are touted as “Home Made Miracle Grow.”
 Others are called compost tea, and some others just plain old DIY fertilizer.

-Here are a few ways to fertilize without the use of chemicals.
+Here are a few ways to fertilize using products found in the home.

 DIY Miracle Grow: